 If the landlord wins, you will need to leave the rental property or be physically evicted.
 When the landlord wins he/she has the right, after 48 hours, to get a Writ of Restitution from the Court.
-Click here for Writ of Restitution definition.
+(Click here for definition of Writ of Restitution.)
 This means that after 48 hours, the sheriff can receive an Order to come to the premises and move you out.

 You may call the civil division of the sheriff's office of the county where you live to find out when a sheriff's deputy will be there to evict you.
-Find your local sherrif's office.
+Find your local sherrif's office by clicking here.
 It may be more than 48 hours depending on how busy the sheriff's office is.